DaemonForge/Dayz-HeroesAndBandits/README.md

 ### Actions
-Actions are things players can do to lose or gain humanity currently actions can be classified as either hero or bandit actions, and more actions can be added through add on mods
+Actions are things players can do to lose or gain humanity curre gontly actions can be classified as either hero or bandit actions, and more actions can be added through add on mods
 ```
 {
      "Name": "ZombieKill",  // Name of the Action should NOT ever be changed